Ahmex000/Y-Leak-Scanner.go/README.md

 }
 ```

-> **Note:** The effectiveness of Y-leakScanner depends heavily on the quality and variety of the regex patterns. **To improve detection coverage and get more results, you should expand the `KEYWORDS` list with additional patterns** tailored to your use case (e.g., API keys, secrets, credentials, etc.).
+> **Note:** The effectiveness of Y-Leak-Scanner.go depends heavily on the quality and variety of the regex patterns. **To improve detection coverage and get more results, you should expand the `KEYWORDS` list with additional patterns** tailored to your use case (e.g., API keys, secrets, credentials, etc.).

 ## 🧑‍💻 Author